AusDTO/gov-au-content-guide/_entries/2016-05-04-quotation-marks.md

 > The director said 'Work-life balance is an important part of our organisation's success.'

-**For example**

 Double quotation marks should be used when using a quote within a quote:

 > The team leader said "We need to follow the director’s advice that 'work-life balance is part of our organisation' in order to be successful."

-### Colloquial expressions
+## Colloquial expressions

-Use single quote marks for enclosing and emphasising an unusual expression:
+Use single quote marks for enclosing and emphasising an unusual expression.

 **For example**